England

 We wrapped up our afternoon at the Borough Market, London’s oldest food market of more than 1,000 years.
 It was a crowded collection of artisan vendors from around the world, selling everything from top-notch Turkish delight to sweet, mulled wine from a wooden barrel — a smorgasbord of colours, smells, sounds, and tastes.
 We made our way slowly through the Saturday morning rush to sample all kinds of homemade food before making our way to the underwhelming London Bridge, less than a 10-minute walk away.
 It was a neat, relaxing way to kill an hour, but both are activities you could skip, particularly if you’ve already been to Tower Bridge and either the Brick Lane or Camden Markets.

 Our exit from London was rather unceremonious — we took an apple and a chocolate bar from the hotel mini fridge and hauled our luggage onto the train to Windsor.
-I was sorry to leave such an amazing, diverse and exciting city, but the quaint little town of Windsor was calling us.
+The quaint town of Windsor was calling us.

 Day Six: A royal ending

 We woke up to an unexpectedly beautiful day in Windsor, roughly 40 kilometres east of London in beautiful Berkshire County.
-A cool breeze swept through its cobblestone streets as baristas laid out patio furniture and vendors set up racks of Will and Kate bobble heads in preparation for the morning’s tourists.
-Face-painted performers readied their stock of balloons and magic tricks, as decorative flags and flowers rippled gently in the wind.
-I smiled: Despite heavy tourism traffic from all over the world, Windsor had an undeniably charming small-town feel.
-It was a wonderful way to end a week in the bustling London metropolis.
+A cool breeze swept through its cobblestone streets as baristas laid out patio furniture and vendors set up racks of Will and Kate bobble heads in preparation for the morning’s rush.
+Face-painted buskers readied their balloons and magic tricks as decorative flags and flowers rippled gently in the wind.
+I smiled: despite heavy foot traffic from all over the world, Windsor has an undeniably charming, small-town feel.

 WINDSOR CASTLE

-As fate would have it, the Queen once again, was in residence during our visit to her second home — the older, far more impressive Windsor Castle.
-Hit the entrance gate as early as possible to avoid lineups, and make sure you keep your stamped admission ticket, which for £20, covers a free return trip within the year.
+As fate would have it, the Queen was in residence again during our visit to her second home — the older, more impressive Windsor Castle.
+We hit the entrance gate early to avoid lineups.
+Make sure you keep your stamped admission ticket, which for £20, covers a free return trip within the year.
 Windsor Castle is the oldest and largest inhabited castle in the world — the family home of British kings and queens for nearly 1,000 years.
-If you’re up early enough, you’ll catch the guards’ musical procession on your way into its magnificent gated compound, where you’ll have your last opportunity to take photos before entering the palace exhibitions (ugh, more photography bans).
+If you’re up early enough, you’ll catch the guards’ musical procession on your way into its magnificent gated compound, where you’ll have your last change for photos before entering the palace exhibitions (ugh, more photography bans).

 Current exhibitions at the castle include Shakespeare in the Royal Library, an incredible collection of the playwright’s works, copied and bound for royalty in the 16th and 17 century.
 Beside the library is Queen Mary’s Dollhouse, the largest and most beautiful dollhouse in the world built between 1921 and 1924, which features functioning electric lights, and more than a dozen rooms complete with furniture, chamber pots, paintings, books, and real silver cookware.
 The little queen’s dolls — gifted to her by world leaders of the day — are equally impressive with outfits made from real ermine, leopard, and other exotic materials.